 What percentage of the amount you are transferring would you like to assign to each investment?

-Why would I leave cash in my Pension?
+Why would I leave my money in cash?

-Please note, if you want to withdraw money from your Pension immediately, the amount you want to withdraw needs to be available in your account as cash, with no transactions pending.
+You can hold your money in cash and choose your investments later.
+If you want to withdraw money immediately, the amount you want to withdraw needs to be available in your account as cash, with no transactions pending.

 You have not yet selected any funds